AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

    In particular, the timestep is not modified to match this interval, so you won’t get a checkpoint at exactly the time you requested.

--  : name of state variables to include in plotfiles (valid options: ALL, NONE or a list; default:
+-  amr.plot_vars: name of state variables to include in plotfiles (valid options: ALL, NONE or a list; default:
    ALL)

--  : name of derived variables to include in plotfiles (valid options: ALL, NONE or a list; default: NONE
+-  amr.derive_plot_vars: name of derived variables to include in plotfiles (valid options: ALL, NONE or a list; default: NONE

--  : should we write plot files?
+-  amr.plot_files_output: should we write plot files?
    (0 or 1; default: 1)

    If you are doing a scaling study then set amr.plot_files_output = 0 so you can test scaling of the algorithm without I/O.

--  : should we write a plotfile immediately after restarting?
+-  amr.plotfile_on_restart: should we write a plotfile immediately after restarting?
 (0 or 1; default: 0)

--  : how parallel is the writing of the plotfiles?
+-  amr.plot_nfiles: how parallel is the writing of the plotfiles?
 (Integer :math:`\geq 1`; default: 64)

    See the Software Section for more details on parallel I/O and the amr.plot_nfiles parameter.

--  : include all the species mass fractions in the plotfile (0 or 1; default: 0)
+-  castro.plot_X: include all the species mass fractions in the plotfile (0 or 1; default: 0)

 All the options for amr.derive_plot_vars are kept in